 Aiding Law Enforcement

 One of the biggest customers of facial recognition technology is law enforcement agencies, who work hand-in-hand with insurance.
 Not only do insurance companies rely on law enforcement to help with cases of fraud or theft, but they also have the rare opportunity of cross-comparing data to identify the most likely suspect, providing an accuracy the industry hasn’t seen yet.
 Insurance companies are one of the first organizations to understand how facial recognition in law enforcement works.
 Why is that the case?
 Because the combination of facial recognition and law enforcement could potentially reduce the need for insurance.

-According to Emerj, facial recognition could shrink auto insurance by over 60 percent in the next 25 years.
+According to Emerj, facial recognition could lower auto insurance premiums by over 60 percent in the next 25 years.
 The article primarily cites that with facial recognition (as well as factors such as self-driving cars), insurance companies can start being able to see a driver’s decisions on the road, impacting the rate they’ll be charging at a competitive rate.
 Coupled with law enforcement facial recognition data to identify crimes like hit and runs, suspicious of DUI, or even vehicular manslaughter, the combination of these two components appear to be making the roads safer for us all.
 However, only time will tell how quickly these implementations will occur, as the usage of facial recognition still has to get past some legislative hurdles in regards to law enforcement.

 Utilizing Multiple Datasets

 Finally, being able to pull from multiple sources can only grow the insurance industry to be stronger, not only in the sense of identity verification for security or fraud prevention but also in the sale of insurance.
 After all, if someone is able to cross-compare facial analysis of say someone’s social media or in a public setting, those data points could aggregate into building a profile of what type of insurance someone could sell you.
 However, the privacy behind that is something a lot of people are calling into question.